 In other words, if a test for true or false is not really a test for odd or even, and if the values true and false are not used as numbers, the results should be the same.

-Converting a Range Test

-The conversion of a range test, such as
+Converting a Range Test.
+The conversion of a range test, such as may be performed in two steps.

 X <= Y <= Z